scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 GeoCAT has created several, now-established, Python tools that are hosted and managed publicly on GitHub to develop computation and visualization functions, which are built on cornerstone Pangeo :cite:`pangeo18` (i.e. a community platform for big data geoscience) packages such as Xarray :cite:`xarray17`, Dask :cite:`dask15`, as well as Jupyter Notebooks.
 Dask compatibility allows the GeoCAT-comp functions to scale from personal laptops to high performance computing systems such as NCAR’s Casper, Cheyenne, and upcoming Derecho clusters :cite:`ams22craker`.
+Additionally, GeoCAT also utilizes Numba, an open source just-in-time (JIT) compiler, to translate Python and NumPy code into machine codes in order get faster executions wherever possible.

 Briefly, GeoCAT-comp houses computational operators for applications ranging from regridding and interpolation, to climatology and meteorology.
 GeoCAT-examples